 - Get paid to listen to music.
 SlicethePie will pay you to listen to music and leave reviews.

 - Give someone a lift to the grocery store.
 If you’re already driving anyway, why not earn a little cash by giving someone a lift?
 Sign up to drive for Uber or Lyft.
 You can pick and choose the routes (and passengers) you want to pick up.
-If you’re heading out to run errands, look for passengers who need a ride that are on your route.
+If you’re heading out to run errands, look for passengers who need a ride that is on your route.

 - Assemble an IKEA dresser.
 If you’ve got a knack for assembling IKEA furniture (and other odds and ends), then you could make some extra money.
 Look for gigs or look for services on TaskRabbit, Thumbtack, Steady, or Jobble.

 - Get paid to work out.
 There are a number of apps that will pay you to work out, including Sweatcoin, HealthyWage, Walgreens Balance Rewards, and MapMyFitness.

 PayPal is one of the most popular rewards for taking paid online surveys.
 Most online survey sites offer PayPal.
 Other common rewards include Amazon gift cards, prepaid Visa cards, or free gift cards for other popular retailers.

 PayPal is popular among survey takers because it’s like getting paid cash.
 It’s free and secure to create a PayPal account, and then you can link it to your online bank.
 But the survey site does not have access to your bank account, giving you that layer of protection.

 Does a Legitimate Survey Site Need My Driver’s License Number?

 No, legitimate survey sites don’t need your driver’s license number – that screams of scam survey sites.
 Legitimate survey companies don’t need your driver’s license or bank info.
 They should have means of paying you (check, PayPal, gift cards) that don’t require your bank account information.